SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-modify-layout.md

 ## [SCION Workbench][menu-home] > [How To Guides][menu-how-to] > Layout

 The workbench layout is a grid of parts.
 Parts are aligned relative to each other.
-A part is a stack of views.
-Content is displayed in views.
+Each part is a stack of views.
+Content is displayed in views or parts.

 ### How to modify the workbench layout